eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-1/index.md

 We're excited to bring you the latest update to DataIntegration v24.1.0, which introduces new features, improvements and bug fixes:

-v24.1.0 of eccenca DataIntegration adds the following new features:
+v24.1.0 of DataIntegration adds the following new features:

 -   Error notification
     -   Add badge to error notification menu icon with error count.